jeremytammik/tbc/a/1977_cultureinfochanger.md

 }</div>
 </div>

-The code could be something like this.
+The code to use it could be something like this.

 <!--